gbdev/pandocs/content/Timer_and_Divider_Registers.md

 ### FF04 - DIV - Divider Register (R/W)

 This register is incremented at rate of 16384Hz (\~16779Hz on SGB).
-In CGB Double Speed Mode it is incremented twice as fast, ie. at 32768Hz.
 Writing any value to this register resets it to 00h.

+Note: The divider is affected by CGB double speed mode, and will increment at 32768Hz in double speed.

 ### FF05 - TIMA - Timer counter (R/W)